GenIE: Generative Information Extraction: Method

 \subsection{Output Linearization}

 To represent the output with a sequence of symbols that is compatible with sequence-to-sequence architectures, we introduce the special tokens $\text{<sub>}$, $\text{<rel>}$, $\text{<obj>}$ to demarcate the start of the subject entity, the relation type and the object entity for each triplet.
-The special token $\text{<et>}$ is introduced to demarcate the end of the object entity – the end of the triplet.
+The special token $\text{<et>}$ is introduced to demarcate the end of the object entity, which is also the end of the triplet.
 We construct the sequence representation by concatenating the textual representations of its constituent triplets.

-While the sequence representation has an intrinsic notion of order, the output set of triples does not.
-In order to mitigate the effects of this discrepancy, we would want to enforce a consistent ordering of the output triples in the training data.
-To that aim, whenever the triplets' entities are linked to the entity mentioned in the textual input, we consider first the triplets for which the subject entity appears earlier in the text.
-Triplets with the same subject entity are then ordered according to the appearance position of the subject entity.
+While the sequence representation has an intrinsic notion of order, the output set of triplets does not.
+To mitigate the effects of this discrepancy, we enforce a consistent ordering of the target triplets during training.
+Concretely, whenever the triplets' entities are linked to the entity mentioned in the textual input, we consider first the triplets for which the subject entity appears earlier in the text.
+Ties are resolved by considering the appearance position of the object entity.